oasislabs/game-box/README.md

 ## Building + Migrating
 Building is separated into three stages, each with a corresponding build script.
-- If you want to deploy on your local development instance (`development`), make sure a local parity chain is running: `./scripts/start-parity.sh`
-   * (Note: This will launch Parity with very loose network settings -- feel free to restrict those to localhost if you don't want to test with other machines on your local network)
-- To deploy onto the Oasis devnet (`oasis`), make sure your mneumonic is defined in `secrets.json`.
+To deploy onto the Oasis devnet (`oasis`), make sure your mneumonic is defined in `secrets.json`.
+ * If you don't know what that is, please see our [Truffle docs](https://docs.oasiscloud.io/en/latest/using-truffle/).

 From the repo root:
 1. Build Rust dependencies: `./scripts/build-crates.sh`
-2. Migrate contracts onto a testnet: `truffle migrate --network development`
+2. Migrate contracts onto the Oasis devnet (make sure your mneumonic is defined in `secrets.json`): `truffle migrate --network oasis`
-3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network development --confidential true`
+3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network oasis --confidential true`

 It's important that (3) always be performed after (2), and with `truffle exec`, because it depends on the address of your deployed contract, which Truffle automatically determines.